NathanNeelis/css-to-the-rescue-2021/README.md

 * Dark theme -- FIXED
 * Waiter asking if you would like the menu back -- FIXED
 * Change animation of dropping the paper.
 Needs checkbox! -- FIXED
 * Menu's need to be more interesting.
-Maybe pin and change animation abit? -- partly fixed
+Maybe pin and change animation abit? -- DONE
-* Blockquotes styling
+* Blockquotes styling -- DONE
-* Link atributes to menu headings to you can tab through?
+* Link atributes to menu headings to you can tab through? -- DONE
-* Focus within to change the menu item?
+* Focus within to change the menu item? -- DONE
 * update readme